 He was referred to a gym called Neurofit 360, a physical therapy center which specifically caters to people with neurological injuries, where he underwent intensive physical therapy that focuses on neuroplasticity-based rehabilitation.
 “I have been able to recover to the point that I can stand.
 I don’t know how to explain it,” he said.
 “Some days my legs are connected very well, I’m able to stand and I’m able to take some steps, but that’s all I can do.
 The connection is there, it’s just very vague.”

 While Sergio uses his Alinker daily to practice stands and stretches, he spends most of his time in a manual wheelchair, and has refocused his energy on sports.
 “I’m doing wheelchair basketball, wheelchair tennis,” he said. “ I can’t do skateboarding, but I’m still on wheels.”
-He also has a handcycle, which he uses to participate in running events through the (what) foundation, and in February 2022, after a year of training, he participated in the Miami Marathon.
+He also has a handcycle, which he uses to participate in running events, and in February 2022, after a year of training, he participated in the Miami Marathon.

 “Sports are the one thing that’s helped most, probably mentally and physically, is sticking to sports.”